reactivemanifesto/reactivemanifesto/README.md

 ## The Need to Go Reactive

 Application requirements have changed dramatically in recent years.
 Only a few years ago a large application had tens of servers, seconds of response time, hours of offline maintenance and gigabytes of data.
 Today applications are deployed on everything from mobile devices to cloud-based clusters running thousands of multicore processors.
-Users expect millisecond response times and 100% uptime.
+Users expect millisecond, or even microsecond, response times and 100% uptime.
 Data needs are expanding into the petabytes.

 Initially the domain of innovative internet-driven companies like Google or Twitter, these application characteristics are surfacing in most industries.
 Finance and telecommunication were the first to adopt new practices to satisfy the new requirements and others have followed.

 New requirements demand new technologies.
 Previous solutions have emphasized managed servers and containers.
 Scaling was achieved through buying larger servers and concurrent processing via multi-threading.
 Additional servers were added through complex, inefficient and expensive proprietary solutions.

 But now a new architecture has evolved to let developers conceptualize and build applications that satisfy today’s demands.
 We call these *Reactive Applications*.
-This architecture allows developers to build systems that are *event-driven, scalable, resilient and interactive*: delivering highly interactive user experiences with a real-time feel, backed by a scalable and resilient application stack, ready to be deployed on multicore and cloud computing architectures.
+This architecture allows developers to build systems that are *event-driven, scalable, resilient and responsive*: delivering highly responsive user experiences with a real-time feel, backed by a scalable and resilient application stack, ready to be deployed on multicore and cloud computing architectures.
 The Reactive Manifesto describes these critical traits which are needed for *going reactive*.

 ## Reactive Applications

 Merriam-Webster defines reactive as *“readily responsive to a stimulus”*, i.e. its components are “active” and always ready to receive events.
 This definition captures the essence of reactive applications, focusing on systems that:

 - *react to events*: the event-driven nature enables the following qualities
-- *react to load*: focus on scalability rather than single-user performance
+- *react to load*: focus on scalability and shared nothing designs
 - *react to failure*: build resilient systems with the ability to recover at all levels
-- *react to users*: combine the above traits for an interactive user experience
+- *react to users*: honour response time guarantees regardless of load

 Each one of these is an essential characteristic of a reactive application.
 While there are dependencies between them, these traits are not like tiers in a standard layered application architecture sense.
 Instead they describe design properties that apply across the whole technology stack.